 d) The Lost City Colombia requires that you carry your own pack for the entire journey.
 Unlike in the Inca Trail, porters carry the majority of your belongings, and you are only required to carry items that you need for the day.
 So, planning appropriately for the Lost City trek Colombia is essential.
 (See below for packing recommendations.)

-Throughout the trek, you will meet many people from the indigenous tribes – descendants of the extinct Teyruna people.
+Throughout the Lost City Colombia Trek, you will meet many people from the indigenous tribes – descendants of the extinct Teyruna people.
 The Wiwa, Ika, Kogi, and Kankuamo tribes are those who live primarily in huts made of straw and dress in simple white tunics.
 They live so vastly different than us, or other indigenous groups around the world (especially in our home country of Canada), that it makes the trek so interesting.

 Your journey even includes a special visit and talk with the spiritual leader of the Kogi, the Shaman, when you reach the ruins.